PammillerPersonal/open-source-policy/README.md

 This repository is part of the [General Services Administration](http://gsa.gov) organization in GitHub and is being used to provide supplemental guidance for implementing [GSA's Open Source Policy](https://open.gsa.gov/oss-policy/).

 ### Repository contents
-This repository can be forked by GSA teams wishing to begin an open source project and should includes some or all of the following files.
+This repository can be forked by GSA teams wishing to begin an open source project and should include some or all of the following files.
 - [Policy](policy.md) - provides further details of the official GSA Open Source Policy
 - [Practice](practice.md) - the Open Source Policy in practice - describes the approach GSA staff members should take to contribute and maintain code in the open
 - CSS to OSS (forthcoming) - process of open sourcing closed code to open code based on project experience within GSA